Posts

 Showing posts from November, 2025

 In an essay for the openDemocracy newsletter on the future of Ukraine, Aman Sethi discusses national.myths.
 As he puts it, "we are all shaped by our myths, but we needn’t be bound to them.
 We are all born into our respective national identities, but we can each choose to reinterpret what they mean to us".
-While the United Kingdom is clearly not facing the existential crisis currently being experienced by Ukraine as a result of Russian aggression, it is nevertheless in the throes of a crisis of identity.
-It could be argued that this is merely the latest iteration of a struggle that has existed at least since the Acts of Union of 1603 and 1707 between England and Scotland - the first personal, when King James VI of Scotland became James I of England on the death of the childless Elizabeth I, the second political, in the reign of Queen Anne - but with roots stretching back centuries before that, including the Union of England and Wales in 1536 under Henry VIII.
-It could also be ...
+On the 50th anniversary of the death of the Spanish dictator, Francisco Franco, modern Spain is doing precisely that; re-examining its post-Franco settlement, with strong challenges emerging from the left to the prevailing narrative of a successful parliamentary democracy guaranteed by a constitutional monarchy - a myth if ever there was one.
+While the United Kingdom is clearly not experiencing the same kind of existential crisis facing Ukraine as a result of Russian aggression, or dealing with the troubled legacy of a forty-year fascist regime like Spain, it is nevertheless in the throes of a crisis of identity.
+It could be argued that this is merely the latest iteration of...

 The loneliness of the long distance runner